brunotrassante/encoded-comparer/README.md

 # encoded-comparer

+Web API to find differences between two provided Base64 inputs.

 ## Try it at
 https://encoded-comparer.azurewebsites.net

 ## Using the API
-- Documentaition is directly provided by Swagger
+Documentation is directly written in the Swagger landing page.

 ## Architecture Patterns and Decisions